predsci/PROF/mkdocs/docs/example.md

 > library(PROF)
 ```

-We then download the HHS data using the provided `fetch_hhs_data` function
+We then download the NHSN data using the provided `fetch_hhs_data` function

 ``` r
 > result = fetch_hhs_data(down_dir="~/Downloads")